signals-protocol/signals-v0/website/docs/start/why-signals.md

 ## Verifiability and settlement

-Every market parameter, trade, and settlement lives on-chain for public auditability.
-The Goldsky subgraph mirrors all contract events.
+Every market parameter, trade, and settlement lives on-chain for public auditability, giving anyone the ability to replay activity without relying on the app.

 **Settlement**: Operators submit the closing price from a pre-announced reference oracle to `settleMarket()`.
 Contracts automatically determine payouts.
 Claims remain open indefinitely.
 No discretionary interpretation—deterministic math and public data.